The Ultimate Guide on Trekking in Nepal

 Trekking Equipment

-You can do most of the treks in Nepal as a teahouse trek.
+You can do most of the treks in Nepal, such as a teahouse trek.
 You will find numerous tea houses and lodges en route to the trekking trails.
 Packing the right gear is essential for a satisfying trip.
 Shortage of necessities can result in anything from exhaustion to illness/injury.
 So, make sure to bring the following:

 • Hiking Boots (lightweight and perfect fitting)